Associate Dean, School of Professional Development and

-Director of English Teacher Education and
+Director, English Teacher Education

 Ken Lindblom teaches English methods courses, graduate composition- rhetoric courses, adolescent literature, and has directed the English Teacher Education Program at Stony Brook since 2003.
-He has served the School of Professional Development as Associate Dean for Academic Programs since December 2014.
+He has been Associate Dean in the School of Professional Development as for Academic Programs since December 2014.
 Before coming to Stony Brook, he was Associate Professor of English at Illinois State University (1997-2003).
 Previously, Dr. Lindblom was Director of the Mid-State Teacher Center and, before that an English teacher at Columbia High School in East Greenbush, NY.
 He holds New York State Permanent Teacher Certification in English, grades 7-12; a Ph.D. in English (Composition & Cultural Rhetoric) from Syracuse University; an MA in English from SUNY Albany; and, a BA in Writing & Literature from Southampton College (LIU).
 He has won eight awards for his teaching, and he was named a 2012 Educator of Excellence by the New York State English Council.

 Lindblom has authored or co-authored over a dozen essays on theory, history, and practice of the teaching of writing and English for peer-reviewed journals, including Teaching/Writing: The Journal of Writing Teacher Education, English Journal, Rhetoric Review, The English Record, Journal of Advanced Composition, and Journal of Pragmatics, and several essay collections.
 In 2011, he co-authored the book, Grammar Rants, with Patricia A. Dunn.
-He has presented dozens of papers at national conferences, including the annual conventions of the National Council of Teachers of English and the Conference on College Composition and Communication.
+He will co-author with Leila Christenbury the fourth edition of Making the Journey: Being and Becoming a Teacher of English Language Arts, due out from Heinemann in Fall 2016.
+Lindblom has presented dozens of papers at national conferences, including the annual conventions of the National Council of Teachers of English and the Conference on College Composition and Communication.